lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u7/l4/sorting-notes.md

 	!Java
-	for each position in the array (start @ index 1) insert the current value into order relative to the values on its left. move to the next position in the array.
+	for each position in the array (start @ index 1) insert the current value into order relative to the sorted values on its left. move to the next position in the array.

 **Simulation**